 All news

-Concrete dust, grinders and full suits.
-Much of the time looks like decommissioning quite a lot of time.
-The powder room where Risø handled uranium for fuel rods has been thoroughly sanded down on all surfaces.
+Concrete dust, grinding machines, and full-body suits.
+Much of the time, decommissioning resembles a rather ordinary, yet intensive, renovation.
+The powder room, where Risø processed uranium for fuel rods, has been thoroughly ground down on all surfaces.

-It is late afternoon over Risø, and the shadows from the silver poplars have grown long.
-However, the security team at DD is staying put, even though the lights are being switched off one by one in the offices.
-There are always people on the Risø site, around the clock, all year round, where DD's guards go around checking the buildings and taking samples, among other things.
+It is late afternoon over Risø, and the shadows from the silver poplars have lengthened.
+However, DD's security personnel remain on duty, even as the lights in the offices are switched off one by one.
+Personnel are always present at the Risø site, around the clock, year-round, where DD's guards, among other duties, patrol and inspect the buildings and collect samples.

 Skip to content